Courses Offered By Department

 035 English 3 Language and Composition AP 5 Credits

+This course is designed for students who want the challenge of an AP curriculum to “emphasize the expository, analytical, and argumentative writing that forms the basis of academic and professional communication,” and the reading selections from American Literature provide models for such writing.
+The course works within the framework of American literature and honors many great American writers, but the choices of texts and their sequencing are based on reading skills, not the canon.
 The course will rely heavily on documents from American literature as students learn about rhetoric, using words and grammatical structures to achieve specific effects in writing, and understanding other writers’ use of these same techniques.
 Students will focus on the Four Appeals and numerous rhetorical devices found in speeches, narratives, and other forms of writing.
 Students will also produce original writing that reflects their ability to employ rhetorical devices and strategies effectively.
 The course will involve rereading passages to analyze and understand the powerful impact of a properly placed punctuation, such as the comma.
+Major works may include The Great Gatsby, Behold the Dreamers, Walden, A Raisin in the Sun, The Crucible.
+Requirements include the willingness to meet a challenge and possession of a strong work ethic.
+Students and parents must sign a contract delineating the students’ responsibilities involving Summer Reading.
+Students also agree to attend the department-sponsored AP mock exam in December.

 Prerequisites: Any student who has passed English I and English II is eligible and is encouraged to take the AP course.